dsam7/cse6242-NBA/README.txt

         d.
 In models_predictions.ipynb, run the cells sequentially to create the models and write the predictions to the output file. ii. d3 visualizations:
         a.
 Navigate to the "Prediction Models" folder and run `python -m http.server 8080`.
         b.
-Navigate to "Web Pages" folder and open `predictions.html`.
+Navigate to http://localhost:8080/ and in the "Web Pages" folder and open `predictions.html`.
         c.
 On the page, use the dropdown menu to select a particular game.
 The UI should update to display the selected game, the actual result of the game, and the winners predicted by the ML models.
         d.
 In the `analysis.html` web page, view interesting tabulated results and inferences drawn from the predictions of the ML models.